Lactarius glyciosmus

 Lactarius glyciosmus, commonly known as the coconut scented milk cap, is a semi-edible mushroom in the genus Lactarius.
-Mycorrhizal, it can be found growing in soil at the base of birch trees in Europe.
 It is typically coloured a greyish lilac, with the sometimes hollow stem a little lighter coloured than the cap.
 It has crowded, decurrent gills, and smells strongly of coconuts.
+Mycorrhizal, it can be found growing in soil at the base of birch trees in Europe.

 Taxonomy

 Lactarius glyciosmus was initially described by the Swedish mycologist Elias Magnus Fries as Agaricus glyciosmus in 1818.
 Its specific name is derived from the Ancient Greek words glukos "sugar(y)", and osmos "smell".